puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_string.md

 [inpage_enable_escape]: #enabling-escape-sequences

-By default, heredocs _do not_ allow any escape sequences; every character represents its literal self (except interpolation tokens, if enabled).
-You can enable the escape sequences you want by adding switches to the heredoc tag.
+By default, heredocs have _no_ escape sequences and every character is literal (except interpolated expressions, if enabled).
+You can enable the escapes you want by adding switches to the heredoc tag.

-* To enable _individual_ escape sequences, add a slash (`/`) and some escape switches to the heredoc tag:
+* To enable _individual_ escape sequences, add a slash (`/`) and some switches to the heredoc tag:
     * `@("EOT"/$n)` would start a heredoc with `\$` and `\n` enabled.
 * To enable _all_ escape sequences, add a slash (`/`) and _no_ switches:
     * `@("EOT"/)` would start a heredoc with all escapes enabled.

-The following escape switches and sequences are available:
+The following escape sequences are available, and can be enabled with the listed switches:

 Switch | Sequence        | Result
 -------|-----------------|-------